Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: System Architecture

 The system characteristics are summarized as follows.
 First, the heterogeneous information is sensed by vehicles at different sensing frequencies.
 Therefore, the arrival moments of different information could be not the same.
 In addition, improving the sensing frequency may enhance information freshness, but also lengthen the queuing delay.
-Second, it is essential to determine the uploading priority by considering the different data sizes of information, connectivity of V2I communications, and view requirements comprehensively.
-Third, due to the limited bandwidth resources of edge nodes, the allocated V2I bandwidth may not be sufficient to support the data uploading timely.
-It is meaningful to allocate larger bandwidth to vehicles that are prepared to upload fresher and more urgent information rather than that are leaving the V2I coverage to maximize bandwidth efficiency.
+Second, it is essential to determine the uploading priorities of different information in vehicles by considering the different data sizes of information, connectivity of V2I communications, and view requirements comprehensively.
+Third, due to the limited bandwidth resources of edge nodes and changeable vehicular channel conditions, the allocated V2I bandwidth may not be sufficient to support the data uploading timely.
+It is meaningful to allocate larger bandwidth to vehicles that are prepared to upload fresher and more urgent information rather than in worse channel conditions (e.g., leaving the V2I coverage) to maximize bandwidth efficiency.
+The channel conditions of different vehicles are considered by modeling the signal to noise ratio (SNR) between vehicles and the edge nodes, and the V2I transmission rate is determined by the distance between the two nodes and the allocated bandwidth.